bytetools/bytetools.ca/discounts/index.md

 ---
 # Discounts

-We offer stackable discounts to people and causes we believe in.
+We offer several discounts to people and causes we believe in.
 Here are some of the most important causes we support.
+You may only apply one discount at a time.

 <ul>
   {% for discount in site.data.discounts %}